senseicudjoe/Ratings/README.md

 - Converts text reviews into numerical ratings
 - Utilizes a custom DistilBERT model for natural language processing
 - Implements multi-class classification for accurate rating prediction
+- The application interface runs on Django with an added application of a DBMS, SQLite.

 ## Requirements